stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/RTC/RTC_LSI/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F0xx Devices.
+  - This example runs on STM32F0xx devices.

-  - This example has been tested with STMicroelectronics STM320518-EVAL (STM32F0xx) evaluation board and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM320518-EVAL and STM32072B-EVAL including respectively STM32F051R8T6 and STM32F072VBT6 devices and can be easily tailored to any other supported device and development board and development board.

   - STM320518-EVAL Set-up
+    - Use TAMPER push button for RTC calibration

-    - None
+  - STM32072B-EVAL Set-up
+    - Use TAMPER push button for RTC calibration

 @par How to use it ?